dbeauregard/pivotalspring/README.md

 This is a 'pivotal' (a.k.a., key) demo application for Spring.
 The intent of this is a reasonably best practice/architecture proof of concept that scafolds a Spring Application including REST, WEB, Data (JDBC), AI, and a CI process.
+This includes two subprojects, one for the server side and one for the client.

 ## Projects/Apps
 - [Server](server)